a-dob/preview-paginator/README.md

 $users = User::previewPaginate(5, 15);
 ```

-Of course, you may call the paginate method after setting other constraints on the query,
+Of course, you may call the previewPaginate method after setting other constraints on the query,
 such as where clauses:

 ```
 $users = User::where('votes', '>', 100)->previewPaginate(5, 15);
 ```

-You may also use the simplePaginate method when paginating Eloquent models:
+You may also use the previewPaginate method when paginating Eloquent models:

 ```
 $users = User::where('votes', '>', 100)->previewPaginate(5, 15);